Leadership, Leading Self, Life

 Asking for help when I’m going through something is not second-nature.
 I had to come to a point where I realized I needed help and guidance on what to do with what I learned the last seven months about myself, and what I can do to overcome what it is that hinders me from experiencing freedom.
 I reached out to someone I know and who knows me, loves the Lord and lives a life of faith, and much more experienced than I am.
 Some beliefs/mindsets were corrected, and it was graciously done.
 I felt heard and loved.
 I also started talking to friends again, slowly.

 Jia shares three more milestones from her journey in part two.
-I cut this here because just with these first three things, we can already reflect on our journey and how Jia’s experience can help us continue to face our own challenges, as well as the collaborative challenge the pandemic is causing our families, organizations, cities, and nation.
+I cut this here because just with these first three things, we can already reflect on our journey and how Jia’s experience can help us continue to face our own challenges, as well as the corporate challenge the pandemic is causing our families, organizations, cities, and nation.
 While each of us have different circumstances, there’s a certain similar pattern to the journey forward.
 Acknowledging where we are and understanding our own selves is the start, and asking for help is much needed.
 We don’t have to go through this season alone.

 P.S.